-As part of our commitment to maintaining safe streets for everyone, the City is developing a Vision Zero Plan that strives for the total elimination of traffic fatalities and severe injuries for all travel modes within Sunnyvale.
-The Plan will identify and prioritize key transportation safety challenges and suitable safety measures to help the City reach its goal.
+As part of our commitment to maintaining safe streets for everyone, the City developed a Vision Zero Plan that strives for the total elimination of traffic fatalities and severe injuries for all travel modes within Sunnyvale.
+The Plan includes key transportation safety challenges and suitable safety measures to help the City reach its goal.

 The Vision Zero project began with a comprehensive assessment of Sunnyvale's current safety conditions citywide.
 Based on the safety assessment, the project team developed policies and programs to address fatal and serious injury collisions.

 In addition, community feedback helped identify priority areas for safety improvements.
 The project team developed conceptual plans for pedestrian, bicycle and vehicle safety improvements at each of these priority areas.